 The A8000 is rated at 102d SPL with an impedance of 16Ω so the not-too-sensitive A8000 isn’t exactly the easiest for current.
 However, the A8000 is fairly impervious to hiss on most outputs with lower gain.

-The A8000 responds well to power, however, a poor output quality may drag down the resolution, making everything less three dimensional.
+The A8000 responds well to power, however, poor output quality may drag down the resolution, making everything less three-dimensional.
 Underpowered will also deliver more roll-off in the treble with a looser bass.

-The two IEMs sounding completely different in character and coloring.
+The two IEMs sound completely different in character and coloring.
 Both designs are outliers for me when compared to most other flagships consisting of multi-BA drivers.

-The STARK leans to the bass side and A8000 to the treble, though they have some traits in common and both require better sources to unleash their true power.
-The STARK offers overwhelming bass, intimate bass instrument positioning and a lot of details especially in the low-end.
+The STARK leans to the bass side and the A8000 to the treble, though they have some traits in common and both require better sources to unleash their true power.
+The STARK offers overwhelming bass, intimate bass instrument positioning, and a lot of details, especially on the low end.